NVIDIA/cutlass/media/docs/cute/02_layout_operations.md

 | (2,1) | 33    | 37    | 41    | 45    | 35    | 39    | 43    | 47    |

 The tile is now interleaved or "raked" with the other 3x4 matrix-of-tiles instead of appearing as blocks.
-Other references call this cyclic distribution.
+Other references call this a "cyclic distribution."

 This might look familiar if you have ever used ScaLAPACK.
 It expresses a 2-D block cyclic distribution of a 6 x 8 matrix